 This recipe is great if you’re going oil-free, or just trying to reduce your oil intake.
-Yes, you can still have sweet plantains, or maduros, even if you want to skip out on the frying part.
+Yes, you can still have sweet plantains, or maduros, even if you want to skip out on the deep fry swim.

 Additionally, this recipe only takes about 30 minutes and will be done as fast as your rice.
 So, cheers to something easy and fast.